Move to Panama: Where to Start

 Working in Panama

 Getting a job in Panama is not so easy.
-Wages are much lower than where you work now.
-Multinational companies pay the most, but getting a job in Panama could be challenging.
-Foreigners need a work permit to work in Panama.
+Wages are much lower than those in your current role.
+Multinational companies pay the highest salaries, but securing employment in Panama can be challenging.
+Foreign nationals require a work permit to work in Panama.
+You cannot obtain a work permit with a Pensionado visa.

 Certain professions, basically anything that requires a license, are protected for Panamanians only.
-Foreigners are not allowed to work in these professions, regardless of their qualifications.
-In most circumstances, Panama only allows 10% of the workforce at a company to be foreigners.
+Foreign nationals are not permitted to work in these professions, regardless of their qualifications.
+In most cases, Panama permits only 10% of a company’s workforce to be foreign nationals.
 Most jobs will require that you speak Spanish.

 Before you move to Panama to get a job, talk with an immigration lawyer to determine if you can work in your profession in Panama.

-An online job or working remotely for your current employer may be a better option if you’re not retired or don’t have a pension.
+Working online or remotely for your current employer may be a better option if you’re not retired or don’t have a pension.

 Cost of Living

 A more affordable cost of living could be what attracted you to Panama in the first place: a much lower cost of living than where you currently live.
-Many retirees are also drawn to Panama for the culture, natural diversity, and quality of life you can have for a reasonable price.
+Many retirees are also drawn to Panama for its culture, natural diversity, and quality of life at a reasonable cost.

-For example, you may think having a terrace with an ocean view is way out of your budget.
+For example, you may think that having a terrace with an ocean view is well beyond your budget.
 Well, in Panama, it could easily be your reality.
 You might even have a picturesque mountain view like the one at the bottom of the page!

 view of coronado from gorgona panama